 - It might make a difference in this case if staffers in fact offered to escort her, or if she asked for an escort.
 Did she ask for help?
 These are important questions for plaintiff in this difficult case on liability.

 - On big hurdle plaintiff will have is the standard of care.
 It is not, for example, a breach of the standard of care to allow a patient to drive home after their appointment.
 It may be a quantum leap to suggest that it is a breach of the standard of care to let a patient with dilated eyes walk to the bathroom without an escort.

-- In Maryland, plaintiff has a challenged in slip and fall cases like this: contributory negligence and assumption of the risk are absolute bars to plaintiff's claim.
-She knew there was a risk of walking without clear vision and she proceeded.
+- In Maryland, plaintiff has a challenge in slip and fall cases like this: contributory negligence and assumption of the risk are absolute bars to plaintiff's claim.
+She knew there was a risk of walking without a clear vision and she proceeded.
 This is going to be a problem in front of an Anne Arundel County jury.